nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 All tables or table-like structures are required to be marked up as `<table>`.
 If the table has a caption it is required to be marked up with `<caption>` and placed just after the starting tag of the `<table>` element.

 The `<tbody>` element is required to be used for containing the main body of table data.
 It is recommended, although not formally required, to use `<thead>` for any column headers at the top of the table.
-For the sake of consistency, SPSM require `<thead>` to be used if there are at least one row of column headers at the top of the table.
+For the sake of consistency, it is required to use `<thead>` if there are at least one row of column headers at the top of the table, unless specific instructions are given to omit it.
 The element `<tfoot>` can be used if there are, for instance, a row at the bottom of the table where columns are summed up.
 This is not required, but can be included in Editing Instructions.

+Tables are required to have a consistent number of table cells per row.
+If `colspan` or `rowspan` are used it is important to take note of that, so that the total number of cells is correct.

 Never use tables solely for the purpose of mimicking the layout of the source material.
-The `colspan` and `rowspan` attributes may be used with `<td>` or `<th>` elements, if necessary, but if the purpose of the layout in the source material is unclear and no instructions are given, Suppliers are required to contact SPSM for clarification.
+The `colspan` and `rowspan` attributes may be used with `<td>` or `<th>` elements, if necessary, but if the purpose of the layout in the source material is unclear and no instructions are given, Suppliers are required to contact the Ordering Agency for clarification.

 #### 3.3.5 Definition Lists